ucsb-cs16-sp17/ucsb-cs16-sp17.github.io/_lectures/lect01.md

     * commenting your code
     * standard input, standard output and standard error with cin, cout, cerr
 * Unlike Python, you MUST "declare" variables on first appearance in any C++ program.
 We'll discuss what this means.
-* If else statements are DIFFERENT in C++ than in Python.
-We'll discuss.
 * Compiling with g++
 * Running your program